Mortgage Broker Q&A; can you buy a home without a deposit?

-A big question for many first time buyers at the moment is how can I purchase a house without a deposit in the absence of 100% mortgage products.
+A big question for many first-time buyers is whether it is possible to buy a property without a deposit; in the absence of 100% mortgage products.

-The scheme operator is repaid either by staircasing (buying a larger stake in the property towards 100% ownership) or on sale of the property in which case they will take their percentage of the sale value.
+The scheme operator is repaid by “staircasing” (the owner buying a bigger share later on); or on the sale of the property, in which case they will take their percentage of the sale value.

-Housing associations may also run similar schemes known as shared ownership where you purchase between 25-75% of a property typically and pay a nominal rent on the remainder however these may require a deposit.
-Broadly both schemes are quite similar.
+Housing associations also run similar schemes known as “shared ownership”, where you purchase between 25-75% of a property and pay a nominal rent on the remainder; however, these may require a small deposit.
+Broadly both schemes are similar.

-To find out more search for Home buy Direct on Google etc or for housing associations in your area.
+To find out more, search for Home Buy Direct on Google or for housing associations in your area.

 One way that won’t usually work is the vendor reducing the sale price.
 Known as a vendor’s deposit, this is very unlikely to be accepted (in the present climate of declining property prices).